richard-to/richard-to.github.io/programming/_posts/2019-07-25-sqlalchemy-postgres-fdw.md

 Creating the schema for each foreign table can be tedious, so there is also an option to import the whole schema with one command.

-One other thing to keep in mind is that the correct privileges need to be granted to the application role in order to query the the remote table.
+One other thing to keep in mind is that the correct privileges need to be granted to the application role in order to query the remote table.

 ```sql
 CREATE FOREIGN TABLE {remote_table_name} (